snowball-dev-group/snowball-bot/docs/INSTALLATION.md

 While we have **"staged", "stable" branches** it **doesn't really mean that these versions are really more stable**.

-- "Staged" refers to version that we actively use right now in production
+- "Staged" refers to version that we actively use right now in production.
+Remember that we love to test things in production, so be prepare for testings
-- "Stable" means version that doesn't contains new untested changes yet
+- "Stable" means version that doesn't contains new untested changes yet.
+It's unstable and old, don't trust this one.
+Thank you

+Some branches may rarely get updates and be outdated because our team is pretty lazy to update them.
+Yes, I know it's only two commands.
+What do you mean this is not okay?
+Pick our best commits and run them if you so dislike how we organize things!!! (ﾉಥ益ಥ）ﾉ彡┻━┻)

+So...
 We recommend you to stick with the staged version or maybe manually checkout to latest commits which were tested by you and should not do anything harmful.

-Also, this guide is based on Ubuntu server.
-We haven't tested and tried to install Snowball on other systems but it should not be a really big problem:

-Most of tools that we use are cross-platform, except Redis: they have no builds for Windows, but there's community versions.
-These should work pretty good.
+This guide is based on Ubuntu server.
+We haven't tested and tried to install Snowball Bot on other systems but it should not be a really big problem: most of the tools that we use are cross-platform, except...
+Redis.
+Well, Redis has no builds for Windows, but there's community versions and they should work just fine.

+If you're hosting Snowball Bot on Windows, please share your results of such hosting in a special channel for developers and hosts on [our Discord servers][discord_links].

+This guide lacks of information?
+Some things said wrong?
+[Read how you can contribute your fixes][contribution_doc] for this guide.

+Okay, nuff said here.

 ## Requirements

-We don't have much?
-Well, that depends on use and we don't have exact values.
+We don't have much requirements, because the values are so dynamic we can't write them down.
+This all depends on usage of your bot.

-- For small Discord servers (~500 members) Snowball should be easy to host even on **512MB/1 vCore machines**
+- For small Discord servers (~500 members) Snowball should be easy to host even on **512MB/1 vCore machines**.
+Enable SWAP if you're not 100% sure it'll handle load
-- Snowball instance by default is about 2MB in length, but when you install dependencies, this size increases **up to 50MB** (!)
+- Snowball Bot working directory size by default is about 2MB in length, but when you install dependencies, this size increases **up to 50MB** (beware!)
-- **You're not required to provide Snowball root access**.
-Even more, we would not recommend provide any root access to Snowball and host it on separate account
+- **You're not required to provide Snowball Bot root access**.
+Even more, we don't not recommend provide any root access to bot, host it on separate account to be safe

 ## Preparation

-First of all you need to have copy of Snowball's instance.
+First of all you need to have copy of Snowball Bot build.

-To obtain your own instance, you can:
+To obtain your own build, you can:

 ### Build project manually

-If you wish to customize building and make some changes, you can read our [document about the building][building_doc].
+If you wish to customize building and make some changes to the code, you can read our [guide about the building the project][building_doc].

 ### Download the recent builds from our CI artifacts

-Gitlab CI builds our branches on every commit.
+GitLab CI builds our branches on every commit.
+Building will fail if there's any errors in the code or with modules.
+We don't have tests (yet?).

-You can find latest artifacts [here][gitlab_ci].
-Even that they contain `node_modules` you still need to manually install dependencies as they may depend on your system and contain developer dependencies, so read futher.
+You can find recent artifacts [on this GitLab CI page][gitlab_ci].
+Even that these contain `node_modules` you may need to manually install dependencies as they can depend on your system and contain developer dependencies.

 ## Storing stuff

-We're using MariaDB and Redis to store stuff.
-There's also local node cache which disappears on every bot restart, so except bot process will use more memory as it works (at some point it should stop to increase).
+We're using MariaDB and Redis to store data.
+There's also local node cache which disappears on every bot restart, so except bot process will use more memory as long it works (at some point RAM usage should stop to increase).

 ### MariaDB / MySQL